 - support with switching advisors and/or committee members

-- learning about campus resources available to you despite the closure
+- learning about campus resources available to support you

 Our team is composed of current graduate students with a range of expertise in mentoring, teaching strategies, professionalization, and much more.
 Please note that students may make a maximum of two Grad-to-Grad appointments per week.
 The link to join your Zoom appointment can be found in the bio of the grad student you're meeting with when you make your appointment.

-- TYLER: Mentoring, Campus Resources, Diversity & Inclusion, Social Sciences
+- NATHALY: Campus Resources, Work/Life Balance, Diversity/Equity/Inclusion, Social Sciences

-- SONGLING: International Students, Mentoring, Humanities and Social Sciences, Work/Life Balance
+- JUDY: International Students, Mentoring, Work/Life Balance, Humanities and Social Sciences

-- SARAH: Teaching/TAing, International Students, Presenting and Speaking, Social Sciences
+- YI: International Students, Sociocultural Stress, Diversity/Equity/Inclusion, Humanities and Social Sciences

-KARIN: Special Topics Peer Mentor in Early Career Development
+NINA: Special Topics Peer Mentor in Communication and Early Career Development

 Nina is a fourth year PhD student in School Psychology and our Special Topics Peer Mentor for Professional Communication and Early Career Development.
 Her research focuses on the successful integration of evidence based online resources into education training and professional development.
 Prior to coming to UCR, Nina received her B.A. from Columbia University in Psychology and Business Management.
 Her Fall 2021 Office Hours are Thursdays 4-5pm.